Why would someone write an article on buying versus renting a home?

 Will they push you to buy versus rent to make more money?
 Will they push you to rent because it’s quicker, easier money?
 Why would they help me for free?
 There’s got to be a catch…

-Sure, there are some agents who are in it just to make money or hit head office targets.
-But most independent estate agents are more caring and concerned about their clients’ best interests, than their own self-interest.
+Sure, some agents are in it just to make money or hit head office targets.
+But most independent estate agents are more caring and concerned about their clients’ best interests, than their self-interest.

 That doesn’t mean every estate agent will necessarily be able to give you the best advice, even if they are caring, concerned, and not pushy.